Artificial Intelligence: Ethics, Regulations, Policies & Privacy Issues Explained

 - The White House on February 10, 2020 proposed roughly doubling nondefense research-and-development spending on artificial intelligence and quantum information sciences, citing fierce global competition, while cutting overall funding for R&D. Within the next two years, annual spending on AI would rise to more than $2 billion and funding for quantum computing would increase to $860 million, according to the White House plan.
 Source: The Wall Street Journal, February 10, 2020.

-Research: Nearly 70 percent of managers’ routine work will be completely automated by 2024 thanks to artificial intelligence (AI) coupled with workflow automation.
-Source: Gartner predicts, as reported by ZDnet.
-January 23, 2020.
+- AI and Management Tasks: Nearly 70 percent of managers’ routine work will be completely automated by 2024 thanks to artificial intelligence (AI) coupled with workflow automation, Gartner predicts.
+Source: ZDnet, January 23, 2020.

 Track all AI-related coverage on ChannelE2E here.